 \subsection{Applications}

-\textbf{Articulated object generation} By integrating an exisitng 3D generation model to generate surface meshes as the input to \model, our pipeline takes advantage of the open-vocabulary 3D generation capabilities of the 3D generation model and inherits its generative paradigm.
-As shown in Figure \ref{fig:result_combined}, our extended pipeline generates high-quality articulated objects of various categories, from everyday objects to professional tools.
+\textbf{Articulated object generation} By integrating an existing 3D generation model (Meshy\cite{Meshy}) to generate surface meshes as inputs to \model, our pipeline exploits the open-vocabulary 3D generation capabilities of the 3D generation model and inherits its generative paradigm.
+As in Figure \ref{fig:result_combined}, our extended pipeline generates high-quality articulated objects of various categories.

-\textbf{Annotate 3D object datasets} Other than generating from scratch, our work can also start from existing artist designed meshes.
+\textbf{Annotate 3D object datasets} Other than generating from scratch, \model can also start from existing artist designed meshes.
 For example, we annotate part segmentation and joint structures on objects from Objaverse \citep{deitke2024objaverse}.
 Such objects usually have high-quality mesh and textures and also with inner structures.
 Thus, we only execute the 3D segmentation part and articulation estimation part of our pipeline to annotate these objects.
 The results are demonstrated in Figure~\ref{fig:objaverse}.
 Objects in the teaser (Figure \ref{fig:teaser}) are also produced in this way.

 \textbf{Real-to-Sim-to-Real} In this experiment, we first reconstruct the 3D surface mesh of real-world objects using 2DGS \cite{huang20242d}.
 We then apply \model~to convert the reconstructed mesh into an articulated object represented in URDF format, making it compatible with simulation environments.
 Next, we sample action targets and use motion planning \citep{sucan2012open} to avoid collisions, generating a trajectory to successfully complete the task in simulation.
 Finally, we replicate the trajectory in the real world and observe that the robot arm can effectively execute the task.